 Volunteers need to be empathetic, great communicators, and comfortable working as part of a team towards shared goals and targets.
 There is no formal requirement to become a volunteer, but the following skills are beneficial:

-There is no formal requirement to become a volunteer and different organizations will have their own specific requirements for what skills applicants should have.
+There is no formal requirement to become a volunteer.
 It is beneficial to have skills or previous experience related to the field the position is in.
 Volunteers are subjected to background checks.